kamalkhan/web-driver/README.md

 ## Usage

-This package is conveniently wraps the [Facebook's PHP Web Driver](https://github.com/php-webdriver/php-webdriver) and by default offers drivers for chrome and phantomjs.
+This package conveniently wraps the [Facebook's PHP Web Driver](https://github.com/php-webdriver/php-webdriver) and by default offers drivers for chrome and phantomjs.

 ### Chrome Web Driver